 What is protein

 A protein is a collection of peptides, which are collections of amino acids.
-There can be non-essential (i.e. we can make them in our bodies) and essential (i.e. we need to obtain them from food).
+These can be non-essential (i.e. we can make them in our bodies) or essential (i.e. we need to obtain them from food).

 Protein is also one of the 3 macronutrients (protein, carbohydrates, fat), i.e. the components in food that contribute to energy intake.
 Each gram of protein contributes ~17kJ (4kcal).
 Foods that are high in protein include meat, fish, eggs and dairy products.
 Legumes, nuts and seeds and also relatively high in protein.